 Step 4: Browse the database

-You can now view the tables, indices, and other elements of your .db file.
-You can also execute SQL queries directly in SQLite Manager.
+You can access all columns, keys, data structures and others of your .db files.
+You can as well run SQL queries directly on the SQLite Manager.